Phase Transition in Interacting Boson System at Finite Temperatures: Concluding remarks

 In this paper we have presented a thermodynamically consistent method to describe dense bosonic systems at high temperatures and zero chemical potential.
 A central step of this approach is to solve the self-consistent equations (\ref{eq:n-mf2}) or (\ref{eq:n-sce-cond}) for the pion density at a given temperature.
 The crucial point is calculation of the kinetic integral (\ref{eq:n-lim}), which determines the pion density in the presence of the mean-field $U(n)$ by eq.~(\ref{eq:mf1}).
 This integral is positive definite only if the condition $U(n) \ge - m$ is fulfilled.
 If the attractive mean field is so strong that this condition is violated, the multi-boson system develops a Bose condensate.
 Our analysis leads to the conclusion that in presence of the condensate, the allowed states of the system must satisfy the condition $U(n) + m = 0$, where $n$ is the total particle density including the condensate.
 This very unusual behavior is only possible if the attractive interaction between bosons is strong enough.
 However, as was already mentioned in Sec.~\ref{sec:interacting-ps}, the empirical data and theoretical calculations, see ref.~\cite{gasser-1989}, show that the pion-pion interaction is rather weak at energies $\le 100$~MeV.
 Nevertheless, an additional contribution to the pion mean field can be provided by the attractive pion-nucleon interaction in cold nuclear matter, as demonstrated in refs.~\cite{migdal-1972,migdal-1974,migdal-1978,saperstein-1990}, or by $\rho$-mesons and baryon-antibaryon pairs at high temperatures, as considered in refs. \cite{shuryak-1991,Theis}.
 Another interesting possibility, studied in refs. ~\cite{mishustin-greiner-1993,son-2001,kogut-2001,toublan-2001,mammarella-2015, carignano-2017}, is Bose condensation in a pure pionic system with non-zero isospin chemical potential.
 We are planning to consider such interacting systems in the future.

-Finally, we would like to point out that mesonic degrees of freedom may not be appropriate at high particle densities as considered in this paper.
-It is more likely that under such conditions the mesons will melt into quarks and antiquarks.
-Such multi-quark-antiquark systems can be studied by using either lattice methods, as in refs.~\cite{brandt-2016,brandt-2017}, or QCD motivated effective models.
+Finally, we would like to point out that on the first site it seems that the mesonic degrees of freedom may not be appropriate at high particle densities ($n \approx 1\,$fm$^{-3}$) and high temperatures ($T \ge 150\,$MeV) as considered in this paper.
+Meanwhile, the temperature of condensation, $T_{\rm c} \approx 116\,$MeV, lies in a well determined hadronic sector, hence the melting of pions into quarks and antiquarks during heating of the system can go directly from the dense phase of condensed particles.
+And vise versa, during cooling of the system soft pions can form a condensate on the stage of hadronization.

+On the other hand, the multi-quark-antiquark systems can be studied by using either lattice methods, as in refs.~\cite{brandt-2016,brandt-2017}, or QCD motivated effective models.
 For example, in ref.~\cite{mishus-1999} the Nambu-Jona-Lasinio model has been used to describe baryon-free matter made of quarks and antiquarks, so called ``meso-matter''.
 It was found that such systems are characterized by strong attractive and reduced repulsive interactions, leading to a strong liquid-gas phase transition.
-It would be also interesting to investigate the possibility of $q-\bar{q}$ pairing and Bose condensation in such systems.
+It would be also interesting to investigate the possibility of $q-\bar{q}$ pairing and the Bose-Einstein condensation in such systems.